THE LEGEND OF HOBBOMOCK: THE

 Mashantucket Pequot Museum

-Guide for use in the classroom to align
+87 page Teaching/Activity Guide to use with the Hobbomock book in the classroom to align

 with the Common Core ELA and Informational Standards for grades 3 to